- Land Use

 Jefferson Township merged its Planning Board and Board of Adjustment into a single Land Use Board in January of 2020.
-The Land Use Board is made up of 13 members, 6 citizens, 4 alternates, the Mayor and one Council Person.
+The Land Use Board is made up of 13 members; 6 citizens, 4 alternates, the Mayor, an Official of the Municipality, and one Council Person.

 The Land Use Board is responsible for generating and updating a community’s Master Plan.
 Other functions of the board involve subdivision and site plan review, creation of the official map and associated zoning ordinances and review of the capital improvements program for the Township.
 The board is also empowered to review and approve "C" variances (departures from zoning ordinances) in conjunction with development applications.
 The Land Use Board is involved in review of other state or federal programs or plans.
 The Board also assembles data for planning purposes and performs other advisory duties upon request by the Township Council & Township Administration.